J35P312/Assemblatron/README.md

 # Assemblatron - De novo assembly tool kit

-Assemblatron is a toolkit for De novo assembly, scaffolding, and variant calling of de  novo assemblies.  type
+Assemblatron is a toolkit for De novo assembly and variant calling of de  novo assemblies.  type
 	python assemblatron.py --help

 For a help message of the avialable tools.